GarrettHoffman/digital_media_shares_optimization/01_playground_files/README.md

 **03_mashable_LDA_model_features_playground.ipynb**: exploration regarding development of LDA model and engineering of LDA model features

-**04_mashable_model_prediction_playground.ipynb**: exploration regarding feature engineering and models to make a prediction on new content.
+**04_mashable_model_prediction_playground.ipynb**: exploration regarding feature engineering and models to make a prediction on new content